 - Crowds are stressful.
 Being in a large crowd for hours really wipes out an introvert’s energy.
 And do you know how to spot the introverts in a crowd?
 They are typically around the perimeter watching the action, not taking part in it!

-- Introverts notice details that others don’t.
-They are definitely observers by nature.
+- They notice details that others don’t.
+By nature, they are definitely observers.
+And being energy-sensitive, they pick up on subtle energy cues that most people miss.
 That is why, when an introvert goes to a social event, like a party, typically they will stand off to the side observing others.

 - They start to shut down after they’ve been active too long.
-Staying past that point is uncomfortable, and all an introvert can think about is getting to somewhere where they can be alone.
-They also tend to get much moodier once they’ve passed the introvert threshold.
+Staying past that point is uncomfortable, and all they can think about is getting to somewhere where they can be alone.

-- Giving a talk in front of hundreds of people is much less stressful than having to mingle with them afterwards.
+- Giving a talk in front of hundreds of people is much less stressful than having to mingle with them afterward.
 This goes back to the hatred of small talk.
-And it has nothing to do with hating people….they would just much rather spend time having meaningful conversation with others, than more superficial chatter.
+And it has nothing to do with hating people, but they would just much rather spend time having a meaningful conversation with others, than more superficial chatter.

-Although there are many introverts who are shy, many others, are not.
-Introverts and extroverts can complement each other.
-But it is important to understand the differences so that we can respect one another and have a better understanding of what others need.
-It is also vital to understand who you are so that you can communicate your needs to those around you and help them to understand you better as well.
+Although there are many introverts who are shy, many others are not.
+Having an understanding of how you operate in the world and how you respond to energy is an important step towards a healthier life as an energy-sensitive.
+It is vital to understand who you are so that you can communicate your needs to those around you and help them to understand you better as well.

 These are only a few of the major characteristics of introverted and extroverted energy sensitives.
 If you want to learn about more of the characteristics, take my energy sensitivity quiz!